Hairspray is heading back to London’s West End for 2021 – here’s all you need to know.

 Hairspray will play at London Coliseum in the West End on St Martin’s Lane, WC2.
 The nearest tube station is Leicester Square/Charing Cross.

 Performances will take place 22 June to 29 September.
+The first four weeks will play with social distancing in place until 18 July.

 Running time for the new revival has yet to be confirmed but past productions run for around 2 hours 40 minutes including intermission.